vanvalenlab/kiosk-console/README.md

 - [Running GPU Intances on Kops](https://github.com/brunsgaard/kops-nvidia-docker-installer)

+## References

+<a name="footnote1">1</a>: To train custom models, please refer to [DeepCell-TF](https://github.com/vanvalenlab/deepcell-tf), which was designed to facilitate model development and export these models for use with the DeepCell Kiosk.

 ## Copyright

 Copyright © 2018-2019 [The Van Valen Lab](http://www.vanvalen.caltech.edu/) at the California Institute of Technology (Caltech), with support from the Paul Allen Family Foundation, Google, & National Institutes of Health (NIH) under Grant U24CA224309-01.